-A selection of pre-defined Assemblies is listed in Appendix A. Once the desired Assemblies have been configured in the device, corresponding changes in configuration will probably be required from the Master side of the connection.
+A selection of pre-defined Assemblies is listed in Appendix A. Once the desired Assemblies have been configured in the device, corresponding changes in configuration will probably be required from the Master side of connection.

-For I/O Connections to be established between Master and Slave devices the masters I/O Production data sizes must match the slaves I/O Consume data size and the masters I/O Consume data size must match the slaves Produce data size.
-Selection of an Assembly in the MFC device automatically sets the I/O data sizes and no further configuration by the customer is required.
+For I/O Connections to be established between Master and Slave devices, the I/O data sizes for both Input/Output must match.
+Selection of an Assembly in the PC device automatically sets the I/O data sizes and no further configuration by the customer is required.